-3. job-driven training and subsequent placement service program for eligible veterans and eligible persons;
+3. Job-driven training and subsequent placement service program for eligible veterans and eligible persons;

-The Arkansas Job Link System (AJL) is the State's management information system.
+The Arkansas JobLink System (AJL) is the State's management information system.
 It provides detailed performance reports.
 This database is used to monitor and track the number of Veterans and types of services provided virtually and/or through staff assisted services.
 Based on the data provided by AJL we are able to measure at both the local and state level the effectiveness of services to the veteran population.

-h.
+Per Grant Officer Memorandum 01-20, a response to this section is not required h.
 The hire date along with mandatory training completion dates for all DVOP specialists and LVER staff; and